+99. True or False: False

+Under privacy laws, it is acceptable to discuss clients' Only those directly involved in

+personal business within your organization. serving the client are allowed

+to know the client's business

+100. What are three purposes of a Privacy Consent Form?
+Explain the use of client's

+information, promise it will be

+safeguarded, and document

+their consent to use that

+information for insurance

+purposes.

+101. What are the two main Acts which outline privacy rights C

+and rules in Saskatchewan?

+A. FOIPPA and AAIA

+B. AAIA and PIPEDA

+C. FOIPA and PIPEDA

+100 D. PIPEDA and the Criminal Code G 4 C 40

 102. List at least 5 of the key provisions of the privacy Acts See top of page 49.

-103. True or False: If a client refuses to consent to use of their personal information or refuses to answer questions related to their auto, you may not be able to serve them and arrange the insurance they need.
-True But these situations should always be referred to a manager or senior broker.
-104. Name the three key areas in which you need to be aware of, and carefully follow, your brokerage's procedures and rules.
-Safeguard client records, obtain consent for use of information, and respond immediately and properly to any potential breach of privacy 105.
-True or False: Anyone in a brokerage which is an SGI issuing office has access to driver and vehicle information on SGI's SAM computer system.
-False.
-Only authorized issuers can access SAM information, and then only in limited situations.
+103. True or False: True

+If a client refuses to consent to use of their personal But these situations should

+information or refuses to answer questions related to their always be referred to a

+auto, you may not be able to serve them and arrange the manager or senior broker.

+insurance they need.

+104. Name the three key areas in which you need to be aware Safeguard client records,

+of, and carefully follow, your brokerage's procedures and obtain consent for use of

+rules. information, and respond

+immediately and properly to

+107 any potential breach of privacy

+105. True or False: False.

+Anyone in a brokerage which is an SGI issuing office has Only authorized issuers can

+access to driver and vehicle information on SGI's SAM access SAM information, and

+computer system. then only in limited situations.